ibm-cloud-docs/cephaas/host_unmap.md

 The command unmaps a volume from a host.
 There is no response that is returned if the request is successful.
 HTTP response code 204 is returned.

-To verify that the volume mapping for a host is deleted, list the host details by making a `GET /hosts/{id}` call.
+To verify that the volume mapping for a host is deleted, list the host details by making a `GET /hosts/{id}` request.